ryangitsit/sim_soens/README.md

 ## Features
  - Custom neuron generation
-   - Any possible SOEN neuron morphology can be called through the 'CustomNode` class
+   - Any possible SOEN neuron morphology can be called through the 'SuperNode` class
  - Networking
    - Hand craft networks with specified connectivity or call on pre-made nets
  - Input options